giampaolo/psutil/docs/api.rst

 .. function:: sensors_temperatures(fahrenheit=False)

   Return hardware temperatures.
-Each entry is a named tuple representing a certain hardware temperature sensor (it may be a CPU, an hard disk or something else, depending on the OS and its configuration).
-  All temperatures are expressed in celsius unless *fahrenheit* is set to ``True``.
-  If sensors are not supported by the OS an empty dict is returned.
+Each entry represents a sensor (CPU, disk, etc.).
+Values are in Celsius unless *fahrenheit* is ``True``.
+If unsupported, an empty dict is returned.
+Each entry includes:
-  Each named tuple includes 4 fields:

-  - :field:`label`: a string label for the sensor, if available, else ``""``.
+  - :field:`label`: string label for the sensor, if available, else ``""``.
-  - :field:`current`: current temperature, or ``None`` if not available.
+  - :field:`current`: current temperature reading (changing), or ``None`` if unavailable.
-  - :field:`high`: temperature at which the system will throttle, or ``None`` if not available.
+  - :field:`high`: sensor-specified high temperature threshold (fixed), or ``None`` if unavailable.
+Typically indicates when hardware may start throttling to reduce heat.
-  - :field:`critical`: temperature at which the system will shut down, or ``None`` if not available.
+  - :field:`critical`: sensor-specified critical temperature threshold (fixed), or ``None`` if unavailable.
+Typically indicates when hardware considers itself at risk; behavior may include throttling, fan ramp-up, or shutdown.

   .. code-block:: pycon